 You may be able to fix the problem by finding the content type that is set to use Firefox and then changing the action, using these steps:

 - In the Menu bar at the top of the screen, click and select .Click the menu button and select .

 - In the panel, go to the Files and Applications section and review the Content Type entries under Applications.

 - If you know which item in the Content Type column is causing the problem, select it.
 Otherwise, in the Search box, type Use Firefox.
 The list will display only items that are set to "Use Firefox".

 - Select each problematic content type and choose a new action from the drop-down menu in the Action column.
 If you're not sure which action to pick, choose .

 - Close the about:preferences page.
 Any changes you've made will automatically be saved.

 For more information about content types, see Manage file types and download actions in Firefox.

 Reset actions for all content types

-If the preceding steps didn't fix the problem, or if you can't find the problematic item in the Applications list, you will have to reset the actions for all content types and remove customized settings, by refreshing Firefox.
+If the preceding steps didn't fix the problem, or if you can't find the problematic item in the Applications list, you will have to reset the default actions for all content types and remove customized settings, by refreshing Firefox.
 To learn more, see Refresh Firefox - reset add-ons and settings.